 “No, I’m staying with Gram.”

 Ali looked up from her bowl and saw Gram staring straight at her.
 “Hi!”
 Ali said softly as not to startle her.
-She sat her noodles down and came closer, forgetting her recent concerns of it being airborne.
+She sat her noodles down and came closer as did Bronte.
 “How ya feeling, Joyce?”

 “I’m trying!
 JOOHHNN!!!”